KU Leuven Materials Research Center (LMRC)

 - increasing the visibility of materials research

-LMRC is composed of 22 research divisions spread over 3 faculties and 9 different departments (Materials Engineering, Chemical Engineering, Civil Engineering, Mechanical Engineering, Computer Science, Physics and Astronomy, Chemistry, Earth ans Environmental Sciences, and Microbial and Molecular Systems).
+LMRC is composed of 27 research groups spread over 3 faculties and 9 different departments (Materials Engineering, Chemical Engineering, Civil Engineering, Mechanical Engineering, Computer Science, Physics and Astronomy, Chemistry, Earth ans Environmental Sciences, and Microbial and Molecular Systems).

 The variety of studied materials is extended: metals and alloys, structural ceramics, functional ceramics, composites, polymers, building materials, biomaterials, functional coatings, CNTs,…